Dragan Čović

-Born in Mostar, Čović graduated from the Faculty of Engineering at University Džemal Bijedić in his hometown in 1979.
-He also attended studies at the University of Sarajevo and holds a PhD University of Mostar, obtaining it in 1996.
-Prior to the Bosnian War, Čović worked as a manager at Yugoslav aircraft manufacturer SOKO.
-He entered into politics by joining the Croatian Democratic Union in 1994, becoming its president in 2005.
-As president of the Croatian Democratic Union, he took part in many constitutional reform talks, most notably in those regarding the Prud Agreement between 2008 and 2009, and in the 2010–2012 government formation.
+Born in Mostar, Čović graduated from the Faculty of Engineering at University Džemal Bijedić and holds a PhD from the University of Mostar.
+He worked as a manager at Yugoslav aircraft manufacturer SOKO and was a member of the League of Communists.
+He joined the HDZ BiH during the Bosnian War in 1994.
+As the party’s leader, Čović has played a key role in constitutional reform negotiations, including the Prud Agreement, and the 2010–2012 government formation.